paolostivanin/esp32-recirc-pump-controller/README.md

 This project contains a KiCad project for a replacement controller board that I built for a Grundfos AutoAdapt recirculating hot water pump using an ESP32-C3-MINI-1 board.
-This allows the pump to be controlled remotely, and integrated in to Home Assistant using Esphome.
+This allows the pump to be controlled remotely, and integrated in to Home Assistant using [ESPHome][esphome].
 There's some more information on this in the [Home Assistant community forum](https://community.home-assistant.io/t/hacking-a-grundfos-comfort-autoadapt-recirculating-hot-water-pump-for-esphome/684475).

 ![PCB 3D render](images/controller-3d.png)